 The Team Manager/Coach will advise the swimmer when it is time for their race.

 Having completed a race the swimmers must report back to their Team Manager/Coach.

 Swimmers should not leave the poolside until they have finished swimming their entered events during each session and then, they must check with the Team Manager/Coach before leaving.

 When you arrive at a swim competition you will usually be asked for payment to enter and watch the races.

-A programme, listing the swimmers that have entered for each event, is usually available.
-The programme may be included with the admission fee but is sometimes sold separately.
+A program, listing the swimmers that have entered for each event, is usually available.
+The program may be included with the admission fee but is sometimes sold separately.

 It is advisable to attend a competition with provisions for the day –

 You should be prepared for a long wait!
 Often a session can be between 2-